19th Summer Olympics 1968. History of the Summer Olympics

 ARGENTINA

-The 19th Summer Olympic Games in Mexico City became the arena for both the public protest of Mexican youth and international human rights activists, especially for the rights of non-white races in the 1960s.
-The self-boycott method has become widespread.
-Student organizations in Mexico were eager to draw the attention of the world community, primarily those who sympathized with them with the Soviet system, to what was happening in their country.
-Mexican students protested against the inertia of the Mexican authorities, following the lead of the US authorities.
+The 19th Summer Olympics in Mexico City became an arena for both public protest among Mexican youth and international human rights activists, especially for the rights of non-white races in the 1960s.
+The method of self-boycott has become widespread.
+Student organizations in Mexico were eager to attract the attention of the world community, primarily the Soviet system, which sympathized with them, to what was happening in their country.
+Mexican students protested both against the inertia of the Mexican authorities, following the lead of the US authorities.

-On October 2, ten days before the Olympic celebrations, they staged a procession through the city and, with the support of the country's trade unions, brought 15,000 people to the Square of Three Cultures in the metropolitan area of Tlatelolco.
-The main slogan of the demonstrators was "We don't want the Olympics, we want a revolution!" ( Spanish¡No queremos olimpiadas, queremos revolución!).
-The authorities of the country, guided by the economic power of the United States, brought troops into the capital, made mass arrests and used excessive force to disperse the crowd.
-As a result, according to official figures, four people died, according to the students themselves - from 200-300 to several thousand people.
-No sanctions, however, followed as the IOC recognized all the events as an internal affair of Mexico.
+On October 2, ten days before the Olympic celebrations, they staged a procession through the city and, with the support of the country’s trade unions, brought 15 thousand people to the Square of Three Cultures in the capital’s Tlatelolco district.
+The main slogan of the demonstrators was “We don’t want the Olympics, we want a revolution!” ( Spanish¡No queremos olimpiadas, queremos revolución!).
+The country's authorities, guided by the economic power of the United States, sent troops into the capital, made mass arrests and used excessive force to disperse the crowds.
+As a result, according to official data, four people died, according to the students themselves - from 200-300 to several thousand people.
+However, no sanctions followed since the IOC recognized all events as an internal matter of Mexico.

 PARTICIPATING COUNTRIES 112